Xilinx/inference-server/docs/quickstart.rst

 .. code-block:: console

+    # create a dockerfile
+    $ python3 docker/generate.py
+    # use the generated Dockerfile to build an image
     $ ./proteus dockerize

+The ``generate.py`` script is used to create a dockerfile in the root directory.
+Use ``--help`` to see configurable options for the ``generate.py`` script.
 By default, this builds the stable dev image as ``{username}/proteus-dev``.
 After the image is built, run the container: